FourthState/plasma-mvp-sidechain/docs/eth.md

 ## Challenging ##

-An submitted exit may be challenged if the pending exit committed to an incorrect fee amount or the utxo was spent on the sidechain with finalized with a confirmation signature.
+A pending exit may be challenged if the exit committed to an incorrect fee amount or if the utxo was spent on the sidechain in a finalized transaction.
 Every exit commits to the fee of an unfinalized spend of that deposit/utxo.
 If the deposit/utxo was never spent, the committed fee is 0.
 If the deposit/utxo was involved in an unfinalized spend which included a non zero fee, then the exit must commit to that non zero fee or risk being challenged.